Osizweni: Amenities

 Four government-owned medical clinics serve the community of Osizweni and surrounding area.
 The Osizweni Medical Centre was recently opened with three doctors.
 There is a SASSA office in the middle of the township.

 Retail

-Osizweni Shopping Centre is situated at the heart of the township and it has popular retailers like boxer Stores Limited and Pep and other few supermarkets like Five Star supermarket.
+Osizweni Shopping Centre is situated at the heart of the township.

-Recently a new Shopping complex has been built between Osizweni and Madadeni in the place called eTheku.
-Retailers like Shoprite, Pep and many more.
-Population has grown boosted by neighboring rural citizens like, Umsinga, Nquthu and as far as Vryheid who moved to Osizweni.
-Transport is accessibly as the local taxi is operating to transport people around Dicks, Mndozo, Lister, Masondeza and Manzane.
+Recently a new shopping complex was built between Osizweni and Madadeni in eTheku.

-Sports and Recreation
+Sports and recreation

-Osizweni has a soccer stadium, netball courts and a cricket Stadium.
-The Osizweni Park offers a safe environment for children to play.
+Osizweni has a soccer stadium, netball courts, a cricket stadium, and the Osizweni Park.
 There is one library in the township.

-Safety and Security
+Safety and security

 There is one police station in the township.
 Osizweni Police Station has overnight cells and is situated behind to Osizweni Community Hall and Osizweni Library.